 If you’d like to read about how to catch brook trout, I’ve written a complete guide.
 How to Fly Fish for Brook Trout: Beginners Guide.

 Fishing these tiny waters, you get to understand how important catch and release fishing is.
 Megan hooked a nice Brook Trout, right in the 10-inch class.
 A beautiful fish with golden colors and fins with classic white leading edges.

 We gently released it and David remarked that fish may have been the only one in that stretch of water that size.
 Big enough to breed and help sustain the fishery.
 As I looked around at how small the river was and what a gift it was to be with my daughter when she caught it, all I could think about is the Lee Wulff quote “The Greatest Gift”

 So, here’s the GIFT.
 Well my Gift to you if you win! ?Just enter your email.

 What are you getting?
 How about a fly box with Lee Wulff?s quote and 3 of David Knapp’s favorite flies are: Parachute Adams, Pheasant Tail Nymph and Zebra Midge.

 - Must be a US resident.

 - Enter Email understanding that I will put you on a newsletter list.

-If you’re looking for a perfect day fishing in the Smokies don’t hesitate to get ahold of David Knapp and Trout Zone Anglers.
+If you’re looking for a perfect day fishing in the Smoky Mountains don’t hesitate to get a hold of David Knapp and Trout Zone Anglers.
 David and his team can be found at:

 Website : Trout Zone Anglers